XeroAPI/xero-node/docs/Reports.md

 This essentially involves traversal of a bunch of `Row` and `Cell` objects to display the data required.

-See the wiki page on the Sample Application to get this up and running.
+See the doc page on the Sample Application to get this up and running.